What will this policy do?

 The Cambridge Biomedical Campus have now prepared a 2050 Vision, setting out aspirations for its future.
 This includes continuing development on the existing campus site, and an aspiration for further development.
 Proposals have been submitted on large areas of land south of the campus and between the M11, Addenbrookes Road and the A1301.

-However, the Greater Cambridge Green Belt Study identifies an area adjoining Babraham Road where the harm of release would be lower than other land in this area, although this is still acknowledged as a high level of harm.
-There is an opportunity to create a new comprehensive green edge to the city in tandem with the development taking place at Worts Causeway on the opposite side of Babraham Road.
-So long as it does not extend further south than the Worts Causeway sites and is contained to the lower land away from White Hill, there is potential to focus development on a smaller area of land to support the Campus.
+However, the Greater Cambridge Green Belt Study identifies an area adjoining Babraham Road and north of Granham's Road where the harm of release would be lower than other land in this area, although this is still acknowledged as a high level of harm.
+There is potential to focus development on a smaller area of land to support the Campus (S/CBC-A on the map), that contains development on the lower land away from White Hill and provides an opportunity to create a new comprehensive green edge to the city.

 The high water table and surface water flooding present challenges to development in this area.
 A comprehensive approach would be required to deliver sustainable drainage systems, which ensure the development is safe, and does not increase risk elsewhere.